Parametrisation and dictionary for CP violating Higgs boson interactions: Dictionary for mapping between the Higgs basis, SMEFT and HEFT

 In the following subsections, we provide the matching between the CP violating sectors of the Higgs basis, the SMEFT, and the HEFT, using the definitions written above and taking $\Lambda = v$.
 The matching between the SMEFT and Higgs basis has been presented before in~\cite{Azatov:2022kbs}, while the matching of the CP violating operators in the HEFT to the Higgs basis has not been presented before to the best of our knowledge.
-A subset of the matching of the Higgs basis and the SILH and HISZ bases are additionally given in~\cite{Falkowski:2001958}.
+A subset of the matching of the Higgs basis and the strongly interacting light Higgs (SILH)~\cite{Contino:2013kra} and Hagiwara, Ishihara, Szalapski, Zeppenfeld (HISZ)~\cite{Hagiwara:1993ck} bases are additionally given in~\cite{Falkowski:2001958}.

 We should point out that gauge invariance enforces some relations between some of the coefficients in the Higgs basis, regardless of whether the full EFT is SMEFT or HEFT.
 This was already used in the quartic gauge couplings in Eq.~\eqref{eq:HiggsBasisQGCs}, and additionally requires $\widetilde{\lambda}_\gamma = \widetilde{\lambda}_z$.